 Partner with civil society networks to provide education and entrepreneurial skills training.

-Jointly develop and participate in a sustainable community that brings together relevant stakeholders through a common and neutral platform to jointly analyze, discuss and act on urban functionality, resilience and sustainable development.
+Jointly develop and participate in a sustainable community.
+It should bring together relevant stakeholders through a common and neutral platform to jointly analyze, discuss, and act on urban functionality, resilience and sustainable development.

 Support and utilize public transportation services.